qwerty1979bg/vagrant-tfeV4-demo-self-signed/README.md

 $ vagrant up

 * Open a web browser to http://localhost:8800/

 * Continue the manual set-up according to the guide:
  - Hostname: localhost
  - Click on "Use Self-Signed Cert"
  - Select a license file
  - Choose an "Online" installation type and click "Continue"
  - Choose a password for the Admin Console and click "Continue"
  - Make sure all the pre-flight checks are green and click "Continue"
  - Hostname: localhost:8443
  - Installation type: Demo
  - Click "Save"
  - Click "Take me to the Dashboard"
  - Wait until the application finished loading (might need to refresh the Dashboard page, if it appears stuck)
-- Click on the "Open" link, that takes you to the TFE account creation page.
+ - Click on the "Open" link, that takes you to the TFE account creation page
-- Create the main admin user
+ - Create the main TFE admin user

 * (As TFE may fail to properly redirect) Open a web browser to https://localhost:8443/app

 * Play around with your own TFE instance